Countly/countly-sdk-documentation/react_native_bridged/next.md

 //cancel the event
 Countly.cancelEvent(eventName);</code></pre>
+<h1 id="h_01H930GAQ5AHF46JK3WQ9Y7M01">Sessions</h1>
 <h2 id="h_01H930GAQ5GC90X94VG7NAG6K1">Automatic session tracking</h2>
 <p>
   Automatic sessions tracks user activity with respect to the app visibility.
-Basically it handles making certain requests to the server to inform it about the user session.
+  It handles making certain requests to the server to inform it about the user session.
 Automatic sessions are enabled by default and SDK handles the necessary calls (by sending start session, update session and end session requests) to track a session automatically.<br>